 Let’s take a look at the absolute must-see places in Australia!

 Backpacking the East Coast of Australia

-Traveling the 1500 miles from the ever-enchanting Sydney to Cairns will afford travelers lots of adventurous opportunities.
-You’ll navigate ancient jungles, go walking in the bush, and (of course) visit some damn fine beaches.
-Some other highlights of backpacking in the East Coast of Australia include camping on Fraser Island, sailing among the picturesque Whitsunday Islands, and diving at the Great Barrier Reef.
+Traveling 1500 miles from the ever-enchanting Sydney to Cairns affords travelers insane opportunities for adventure.
+You’ll navigate ancient jungles, go walking in the bush, and (of course) visit Australia’s damn fine beaches.

-Canberra is the federal capital of Australia and has a bit of rap for being boring as hell.
+Canberra is the federal capital of Australia and has a rap for being boring as hell.
 Famously, one former prime minister wouldn’t even live there when he was in office (though he denied any feeling any revulsion to the place).
-Truthfully, Canberra really isn’t that bad so long as you know what you’re getting yourself in to.
+Truthfully, Canberra really isn’t that bad – so long as you know what you’re getting yourself into.

 If you find Canberra’s parklands insufficient, then there are plenty more pastoral sights outside of the city.
 Namadgi National Park is the northernmost section of the Australian Alps and has lots of outdoor activities.
 Mountain biking, in particular, is very popular around Namadgi and the highlands of Canberra.